ShadowTux/ProjectTechify/user-scripts/README.md

 !yt learn JavaScript tutorial
 !w artificial intelligence
 !g weather forecast
+!qwant privacy tools
+!leta secure vpn
 ```

 The script automatically redirects to the appropriate service based on the bang used.

+## Technical Notes

+- The script prevents redirection loops by adding a flag to URLs
+- Bangs are processed in order of length (longest first) to avoid conflicts
+- Special handling is implemented for Ecosia to properly differentiate between similar bangs (like `!s` vs `!summary`)
+- Qwant searches use the `q` parameter with `t=web` for proper redirects
+- Mullvad Leta searches use the `q` parameter with `engine=brave` to specify the search engine

 ## License